Why CLP Compliance Matters In Scented Products

 You might be thinking, "I've never had a reaction to a wax melt before, so I'm good, right?"
 Well, not necessarily.
 Just like that dodgy prawn at the buffet, you never know when a certain ingredient might trigger a reaction, even if you've never had one before.

-Fragrance or essential oils inside that wax melt contain a blend of natural extracts and synthetic aroma chemical compounds, which are needed to crafted the fragrance smell.
+Fragrance or essential oils inside that wax melt contain a blend of natural extracts and synthetic aroma chemical compounds, which are needed to craft the fragrance smell.

 While most people enjoy these scents without any issues, some folks can be sensitive to certain fragrance components.